OvRcode/ovrride/wp-content/plugins/widget-shortcode/readme.txt

 1. The plugin generates the shortcode for you

 == Changelog ==

+= 0.4.6 =
+* Fix for possible notice message
+* Additional parameters to control the widget output

 = 0.4.5 =
 * Fix notice message if widget is inactive